hc-sousa/Thanatos/README.md

 # Thanatos
-Thanatos - a 2D Platformer Game made in Unity
+2D Platformer Game made in Unity

 More information about the game @ https://www.patreon.com/sousadev